Teo-Wu/cpp-snake-learning/LESSONS.md

 3) A Snack must also look enticing, so set its image to the one defined as SNACK_CHAR and then display the delicious snack.
 4) Experiment and use __mainL02__ to test if your code works.
 5) Notice anything interesting with how we pass the Point to the generateSnack-function?
 The function requests a pointer which is the address of an object instance.
 To get the address of an existing object, we use operator&.
 Read up on pointers and references.

+Once you're ready, you can _git merge lesson03_.

+---